dart-lang/language/working/0546-patterns/exhaustiveness.md

 the rest of the system.
 We need to be able to take Dart constructs and lift them into spaces:

-*   **Static type:** An extract space with that type and no fields.
+*   **Static type:** An object space with that type and no fields.

-*   **Record pattern:** An extract space with type "top".
-Then lift the record fields to spaces on the extract space.
-Since extract spaces only have named fields, lift positional fields to implicit names like `field0`, `field1`, etc.
+*   **Record pattern:** An object space with type "top".
+Then lift the record fields to spaces on the object space.
+Since object spaces only have named fields, lift positional fields to implicit names like `field0`, `field1`, etc.

-*   **List pattern:** An extract space whose type is the corresponding list type.
-Element subpatterns lift to fields on the extract with names like `[0]`, `[1]`, etc.
+*   **List pattern:** An object space whose type is the corresponding list type.
+    Element subpatterns lift to fields on the object with names like `[0]`, `[1]`, etc.

-*   **Map pattern:** Similar to lists, an extract space whose type is the corresponding map type.
-Element subpatterns are lifted to extract fields whose "names" are based on the map key constant, like `[someConstant]`.
+*   **Map pattern:** Similar to lists, an object space whose type is the corresponding map type.
+Element subpatterns are lifted to object fields whose "names" are based on the map key constant, like `[someConstant]`.

-*   **Wildcard pattern:** An extract of type "top" with no fields.
+*   **Wildcard pattern:** An object space of type "top" with no fields.

-*   **Variable pattern:** An extract space whose type is the variable's type (which might be inferred).
+*   **Variable pattern:** An object space whose type is the variable's type (which might be inferred).

 *   **Literal or constant matcher:** These are handled specially depending on the constant's type:

     *   We treat `bool` like a sealed supertype with subtypes `true` and `false`.
-The Boolean constants `true` and `false` are lifted to extract patterns of those subtypes.
+The Boolean constants `true` and `false` are lifted to object patterns of those subtypes.

     *   Likewise, we treat enum types as if the enum type was a sealed supertype and each value was a singleton instance of a unique subtype for that value.
-Then an enum constant is lifted to an extract pattern of the appropriate subtype.
+Then an enum constant is lifted to an object pattern of the appropriate subtype.

         In the previous card example, we treat `Suit` as a sealed supertype with